What Is the Difference Between Laptop and Notebook Computers?

 - USB Ports: If you need to connect more than one USB device to the laptop/notebook, make sure it is equipped as such.
 Most (but not all) notebooks come with two USB ports.

-If you're buying a notebook or a tablet, you should consider a detachable keyboard if one of the primary uses of the device will be word processing.
+If you're buying a notebook or a tablet, you should consider a detachable or membrane keyboard if one of the primary uses of the device will be word processing.
 On-screen keyboards take up screen space and are awkward to use, making them a poor substitute for a regular keyboard.

 Laptop/notebook buyers have a choice of several operating systems: